alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

    ### Execution Strategies

-   Select **Rolling** and click on **Use Strategy**, the frontend is a static application so no need to do canary.
+   - Select **Rolling** and click on **Use Strategy**, the frontend is a static application so no need to do canary.

+   - **Save** the pipeline.

 ---
 # Lab 4 - Continuous Deployment - Backend

 ## Summary
-Frontend deployed.
+Frontend is done.
 Now for the backend, where things can actually break in expensive ways.
 Let's use a canary deployment with manual approval to minimize blast radius.
 Deploy to a small slice of traffic, verify the canary is healthy, then promote to everyone.
 Progressive delivery made easy.

 ### Learning Objective(s):